|

 just lead to the next steps for some: grass, cocaine, pills, crack,

+and whatever.
 I am not demeaning Gordy-------I

 truly loved that big guy.
 But I am saying what needs to be said, so